File sharing in Japan: 2014

 Japan's Association for Copyright of Computer Software reported that overall use of file sharing had dropped markedly since 2008 with Share still the most popular file sharing program with 44 000 nodes, followed by Perfect Dark(24 000) and Winny (12 000).
 Netagent also noted a decline, but had Winny with 51 000 nodes, Perfect Dark with 49 000, and Share with 39 000.

 2016

 Japan's National Police Agency reports arresting 44 people for copyright infringement carried out through the use of file sharing software.
 The announcement notes that downloading is now illegal in Japan.

 2018

 Netagent reported a further decline with Winny having the largest number of nodes 45 000 followed by Perfect Dark with 30 000 followed by Share with 10 000.

 2019

 A Korean man living in Japan is arrested for uploading an anime that was available for free on YouTube to the Bittorrent network.

+2022

+Content Overseas Distribution Association (CODA) estimated damage from pirated Japanese content distributed online had reached ¥2 trillion.